Key Takeaways

 In the end, HealthKit is not about limits.
 It's about building responsibly in a space that touches people's most private data.

-Start Mobile, Build Unified
+Start Mobile-First with HealthKit, Build Unified

 Apple HealthKit is both a gift and a challenge.
 It gives you access to powerful health signals but locks them inside a secure ecosystem.